Digital Sharecroppers

 The streaming industry has been unusually successful at making this structure feel like something other than what it is — at making exploitation feel like opportunity, extraction feel like democratisation, and poverty feel like the predictable outcome of insufficient hustle.
 Understanding how that has been accomplished is as important as understanding the underlying economics.

-What is not real is the democratisation of success.
+What has not been democratised is success.
 Reaching a global audience in practice requires competing against artists with major label marketing budgets, playlist placement deals negotiated at a corporate level, algorithmic promotion tools purchased through programs like Spotify's Discovery Mode, and the accumulated streaming history that comes from decades of commercial dominance.
 The platform is accessible to everyone.
 The platform's discovery and recommendation infrastructure serves the interests of the artists and labels with the most leverage over the platform's commercial relationships.
 These are different things, and confusing them is the central mechanism of the prosperity illusion.

-This replicates, in digital form, the extraction logic of historical resource colonialism: raw materials produced in peripheral territories, value added and profits captured in imperial centres, local economies left with the environmental and social costs of extraction without the returns.
+This replicates, in digital form, the extraction logic of historical resource colonialism: raw materials produced in peripheral territories, value added and profits captured elsewhere, local economies left with the social costs of extraction without the returns.
 The raw material is cultural rather than mineral.
 The extraction mechanism is algorithmic rather than physical.
 The geographic flow of value is structurally identical.

 The standard response to this framing is that colonialism involved coercion and streaming involves choice — that artists choose to upload their music to these platforms, that the relationship is voluntary in a way that historical colonialism was not.
 This response has a narrow technical accuracy and a broader inadequacy.
 When the dominant distribution infrastructure for recorded music is controlled by a small number of platforms whose terms are not negotiable and whose alternatives offer substantially less reach, the choice to participate is the choice between accepting the terms or accepting irrelevance.
 This is the structure of most choices made under conditions of significant power asymmetry.